davdar/maam/writeup/pldi15.markdown

 `get` and `put` satisfy the state monad laws.
 `\end{proposition}`{.raw}

-The proof is by simpl calculation.
+The proof is by simple calculation.

 Finally, our nondeterminism monad transformer expses nondeterminism effects as a trivial applciation of the underlying monad's join-semilattice functorality:
 `````indent```````````````````````````````````````